clubneno/pb-teniso-kortas/replit.md

 - Updated all page branding to use custom tennis ball icon across Landing, Dashboard, and Admin pages (2025-07-22)
 - Integrated user-provided professional tennis ball SVG design with site's tennis green color scheme (#2e6b4a) (2025-07-23)
 - Updated favicon to use the new authentic tennis ball design instead of custom-made version (2025-07-23)
+- Replaced Trophy icon with tennis ball icon in auth page for consistent branding across all pages (2025-07-23)
+- Fixed all remaining LSP type errors for better code quality (2025-07-23)

 ### Reservation Management
 - Real-time availability checking